janos-ss/exclusion-test/README.md

 The file and command replacement feature is desactivated for obvious security reason.
 You have to active it at instanciation in the switcher constructor (see doc).

 ### File
-TODO (for now its just a file default variable to set to True) By setting the fileconstraint default variable ( either a path to accepted file/directory), either a list of them in the switcher constructor.
+By setting the fileconstraint default variable ( either a path to accepted file/directory), either a list of them in the switcher constructor.

 ### Command